exaexa/werge/README.md

                            Never resolve separate (non-overlapping) changes in
                            space-only tokens
-  --conflict-space-all     Never resolve any changes in space-only tokens -C,--expand-context N    Consider changes that are at most N tokens apart to
+  --conflict-space-all     Never resolve any changes in space-only tokens -C,--expand-context N    Consider changes that are at less than N tokens apart
-                           be a single change.
-Zero may cause bad resolutions of near conflicting edits (default: 1) --resolve (keep|my|old|your)
+                           to be a single change; 0 turns off conflict expansion, 1 may cause bad resolutions of near conflicting edits (default: 2) --resolve (keep|my|old|your)
                            Resolve general conflicts in favor of a given version, or keep the conflicts (default: keep)